Skip to main contentCore Concepts

 Chat Panel

-The interface for interacting with Triton, Triform’s AI assistant.
+The interface within the Builder workspace for interacting with Triton, Triform’s AI assistant.
 The Chat Panel enables conversational building, editing, and debugging.
+Different from the Chat workspace, which is for using agents.

 The entry point of a Flow, defining what data the Flow expects.
 Input nodes have schemas specifying required and optional fields.